Wall Street ends mixed after strong payroll and employment data - ExBulletin

 Wall Street ends mixed after strong payroll and employment data

-Inflation concerns weighed on Wall Street on Friday, leaving major indices mixed after a report showed American workers’ wages were accelerating, which is good news for them but could fuel even more inflation. high for the country.
+Inflation concerns weighed Wall Street on Friday after a report showed wages for American workers were accelerating, which is good news for them but could fuel even higher inflation for the country.

-The S&P 500 ended down 0.1% after losing as much as 1.2% earlier in the day.
-The Nasdaq composite also reduced its deficit, falling 0.2%, while the Dow Jones Industrial Average gained 0.1%.
+The Standard & Poors 500 ended down 0.1% after losing as much as 1.2% earlier in the day.
+The Nasdaq composite also trimmed its deficit, falling 0.2%, while the Dow Jones Industrial Average posted a 0.1% gain.
 The indices all recorded gains for the week.

-Stocks had been rising for the past month on hopes that the worst of the nations high inflation has already passed.
+Stocks had been rising for more than a month on hopes that the worst of high inflation countries was already over.
 This fueled expectations that the Federal Reserve would scale back the intensity of its steep interest rate hikes.
-These hikes aim to reduce inflation by slowing the economy and lowering the prices of stocks and other investments.
+Such hikes are supposed to reduce inflation by slowing down the economy.

-But Friday’s labor market report showed workers’ wages rose 5.1% last month from a year earlier.
+But Friday’s jobs report showed workers’ wages rose 5.1% last month from a year earlier.
 That’s an acceleration from October’s 4.9% gain and easily beat economists’ expectations for a slowdown.

-Such wage increases are helpful to workers struggling to cope with soaring prices of basic necessities.
-The Federal Reserve is concerned that too large gains could cause inflation to become entrenched in the economy.
+Wage increases are helpful to workers who are struggling to keep up with rising prices of basic necessities.
+But the Federal Reserve fears that too large gains will cause inflation to become more entrenched in the economy.
 That’s because wages are a big part of the costs for companies in service industries, and they might end up raising their own prices to cover the higher salaries of their employees.

 Inflation is certainly moving in the right direction, said Adam Abbas, co-head of fixed income at Harris Associates, but the market will still have to go through some risk calibration which we place at 3% to 4% basis. . inflation from a natural and steady decline towards the Fed’s 2% target.

 Across the economy, employers added 263,000 jobs last month.
-That beat economists’ forecast for 200,000, while the jobless rate held steady at 3.7%.
-Many Americans also continue to remain entirely out of the labor market, with a higher percentage of people not working or looking for work than before the pandemic, which could increase pressure on employers to raise wages. .
+That was stronger hiring than economists forecast for 200,000, while the jobless rate held steady at 3.7%.
+Many Americans also continue to stay out of the workforce entirely, which could increase pressure on employers to raise wages.

 A labor market that remains much stronger than expected could further complicate an already delicate situation for the Fed.
 It tries to slow the economy just enough to prevent the buying activity that fuels inflation, without going so far as to create a recession.
 The Fed has signaled that it will likely push the unemployment rate to at least 4.4% in its fight against inflation.